unknownhad/Himanshu-Home/content/posts/2026-05-19-score-by-collisions-patch-by-panic.md

 > If you actually want to add value, read the documentation, create a patch too and add some real value on top of what the AI did.
 Don't be the drive-by "send a random report with no real understanding" kind of person.

 I have been guilty of the drive-by.
 You find a bug you have the impact you want to ship and move on.
-But a report with a patch attached gets fixed faster, Eevery single time and it builds trust you will need next time you walk into that vendor's inbox.
+But a report with a patch attached gets fixed faster, every single time and it builds trust you will need next time you walk into that vendor's inbox.

 If the project is open source read the code.
 Find the fix.
 Send a PR.
 Even a wrong patch gives the maintainer a starting point.
 A blank page does not.